-He is now “happily middle aged, profoundly grey, delightfully grumpy in a joyful sort of way with a suitable advancing waistline to match”.
+He is now “cheerfully advanced-middle-aged, profoundly grey, gracefully heading into his 60′s, delightfully grumpy in a joyful sort of way with a suitable advancing waistline to match”.

 Ian has osteoarthritis in both legs, is disabled with severe mobility issues and has partial paralysis following stroke.
 “It’s no big deal but … I lost the full use of both my legs during the 1990s and suffered two strokes in 2000.
 So, this means the regular use of walking sticks, wheelchair and the loss of use of my right side.
 It’s a nuisance, sometimes painful, frequently frustrating – I try not to let is get me down so the show goes on.”

-Ian Waugh created Old British News, the highly popular voluntary research, free to use facility for historians.
-This was further extended to Old Family Trees a free to use family history website, also researched on a voluntary basis.
+Ian Waugh created Old British News, the highly popular newspaper research facility for historians (1750-1950).
+This was further extended to Old Family Trees a family history website offering genealogical research.
 “I might be disabled but I do like to keep the old grey-matter on the go”.

 Ian constantly uploads updates of historic data, including his family trees, backgrounds and research details of deceased blood relatives including up to three generation details of those who married relations.
 The information contains over 1,500 individuals and extends back to the middle of the 16th century.
 More here.